Top Menu

 Hi friends,

-Well, I finally had the time to upload and edit the pics of how this project was done.
+I finally had the time to upload and edit the pictures of how this seashell art project was done.
+It was hung above the mantel, making me smile each time I laid my eyes on it.

-While going thru some of the pictures in this post, I couldn't help but laugh at all the things that happened.
-Of course, not even a smirk came to my face when in the middle of all this, because as I told you during my Summer Home tour, this was a project full of mistakes.
+While reviewing some of the pictures in this post, I couldn't help but laugh at everything that happened.
+Of course, not even a smirk came to my face in the middle of all this because, as I told you during my Summer Home tour, this was a project full of mistakes.

 The next step was to add chicken wire to the plywood surface because whatever I wanted to use as a filler needed something to grab from.
 And I went to town driving staples to secure the wire onto that surface. :)

-Well, everything was coming up so well, I brought the frame inside the house and began planning how I wanted the shells and starfish to look.
-Taking pictures of the final draft, so then I could follow that plan.
+Everything was coming up so well that I brought the frame inside the house and began planning how I wanted the shells and starfish to look.

-The "use what you already have" rule every good DIY'er follows, was checked. ---> I had a big box of Plaster of Paris (POP), and that sounded like the best option for this project - white, smooth finish, and yeah, the best: I already had it!
+I had a big box of Plaster of Paris (POP), which sounded like the best option for this project - white, smooth finish, and yeah, the best: I already had it!

 The instructions on the box called for 1 cup of water by 1-½ cup of POP, with a drying time of 30 min.